thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_finite_strain_elastoplasticity.md

-# Finite-strain elastoplasticity within the logarithmic strain framework
+% Finite-strain elastoplasticity within the logarithmic strain framework

 This demo is dedicated to the resolution of a finite-strain elastoplastic problem using the logarithmic strain framework proposed in <cite data-cite="miehe_anisotropic_2002">(Miehe et al., 2002)</cite>.

-## Logarithmic strains
+# Logarithmic strains

 This framework expresses constitutive relations between the Hencky strain measure $\boldsymbol{H} = \dfrac{1}{2}\log (\boldsymbol{F}^T\cdot\boldsymbol{F})$ and its dual stress measure $\boldsymbol{T}$.
 This approach makes it possible to extend classical small strain constitutive relations to a finite-strain setting.
 In particular, the total (Hencky) strain can be split **additively** into many contributions (elastic, plastic, thermal, swelling, etc.).
 Its trace is also linked with the volume change $J=\exp(\operatorname{tr}(\boldsymbol{H}))$.
 As a result, the deformation gradient $\boldsymbol{F}$ is used for expressing the Hencky strain $\boldsymbol{H}$, a small-strain constitutive law is then written for the $(\boldsymbol{H},\boldsymbol{T})$-pair and the dual stress $\boldsymbol{T}$ is then post-processed to an appropriate stress measure such as the Cauchy stress $\boldsymbol{\sigma}$ or Piola-Kirchhoff stresses.

-## MFront implementation
+# `MFront` implementation

 The logarithmic strain framework discussed in the previous paragraph consists merely as a pre-processing and a post-processing stages of the behaviour integration.
 The pre-processing stage compute the logarithmic strain and its increment and the post-processing stage inteprets the stress resulting from the behaviour integration as the dual stress $\boldsymbol{T}$ and convert it to the Cauchy stress.